4 Smart Ways to Use ChatGPT in Senior Living Marketing

 - Approach prompts like an ongoing conversation, not a once-and-done task.
 Asking follow-up questions is an excellent way to refine ChatGPT’s responses.

 - Practice makes better.
-You’ll see people claiming to be experts in writing ChatGPT prompts, but remember that ChatGPT has only been around since November of 2022.
-You can absolutely rock ChatGPT prompts on your own with practice.
+You can absolutely learn how to rock ChatGPT prompts on your own with practice.

 4. Have ChatGPT perform data analysis.

-You’ll notice the little paperclip whenever you open a chat if you have a paid subscription.
-You can upload docs and ask ChatGPT to analyze the data.
+You’ll notice a little paperclip or plus sign in the lower left-hand corner whenever you open a chat.
+From there, you can upload files and ask ChatGPT to analyze the content or data.
+(Again, see our note in our first point above about character-count limitations.)

 For example, you could have ChatGPT analyze trends and themes in your community’s online reviews.